 INTEGRATED THEMATIC LIBRARY “WORKSHOP” LESSONS

 In its simplest form, the workshop model has 4 parts: opening, mini-lesson, work time, and debriefing.
-This coordinates well with the 4 instructional steps of my Library Lesson Planner: direct instruction, modeling & guided practice, independent practice, and sharing & reflecting, so it made sense for me to configure our library visits as Reader Writer Workshops:
+This coordinates with the 4 instructional steps of my Library Lesson Planner: direct instruction, modeling & guided practice, independent practice, and sharing & reflecting, so I configure our library visits as Reader Writer Workshops:

 • Warm-up – I share Learning Targets and allow for the return of books.